ICA001 - Introduction to Computers and Applications

 Upon successful completion of this subject the student will be able to:

-2. Demonstrate basic use of an operating system, including managing file and folder structure.
+2. Discuss the basic features of an operating system, including managing fies and folder structure.

-5. Develop spreadsheets that will present information to support business decision making.
+5. Develop spreadsheets that will present numeric and graphic information to support business decision-making.

 Cheating and Plagiarism